- Transparency Portal

 Your EAV, as determined by the Ela Township assessor, is equal to one-third of your property's fair market value, subtract any exemption you receive.

-The total revenue received from this source is projected to be $9,016,727 in Fiscal Year 2016B (May 1, 2016 - December 31, 2016).
+The total revenue received from this source is projected to be $9.5 million in Fiscal Year 2021 (January 1, 2021 - December 31, 20121).
 This total includes General Fund Corporate revenue, Police and Fire Protection revenue, Pension Funds revenue, and Debt Service revenue.

 Example: If you own a property with a fair market value of $300,000 as determined by the township assessor, your EAV would be equal to $100,000.
 A homestead exemption of $5,000 would further reduce this amount to $95,000.
 The tax rate is expressed as an amount per $100 of equalized assessed value (EAV).
 Given these assumptions and assuming a tax rate of 7.518 per $100 EAV, your taxes owed would be $7,142.10 and are calculated as follows.